freeCodeCamp/guide/README.md

 Also, there's a community of support from a whole team of contributors, whom you can bounce ideas off of and ask for input on your writing.
 Stay active in the [contributor's chat room](https://gitter.im/freecodecamp/contributors) and ask lots of questions.

 With your help, we can create a comprehensive reference tool that will help millions of people who are learning to code for years to come.

+You can also visit our blog at Medium.com and learn more from there (https://medium.freecodecamp.org/i-just-got-my-free-hacktoberfest-shirt-heres-a-quick-way-you-can-get-yours-fa78d6e24307).

 ## License